-Joseph H. Lee, DrPH, studies the biology of aging traits in several unique populations in different parts of the world.
+Joseph H. Lee, DrPH, studies genetic epidemiology of Alzheimer's Disease (AD) and other age-related diseases in several unique high-risk populations in different parts of the world.
 To this end, he has four areas of research.
-First, Dr. Lee and colleagues are studying large Caribbean Hispanic families with multiple affected relatives to identify genes that contribute to Alzheimer disease (AD).
-Currently, he is focusing on families that carry a founder mutation in the PSEN1 gene to identify protective genetic factors.
-To identify genetic factors that alter AD risk, he applies genome-wide linkage and association, whole genome/exome sequencing, RNA-sequencing, transcriptomics, and other functional genetic approaches.
-Second, Dr. Lee and colleagues are examining adults with Down syndrome (DS) to better understand the natural history of Alzheimer disease.
+Dr. Lee and colleagues are studying families that have at least one family member who carry a mutation in the PSEN1 gene that contributes to AD risk.
+In these families, we observe a wide range of phenotypes (e.g., delayed age at onset of AD).
+One of the goals of this study is to identify protective genetic and environmental factors that allow family members to escape AD into late ages.
+To identify protective factors, he applies genomic and transcriptomic approaches.
+Once genetic variants are identified, he and his collaborators examine functional relevance of those variants by examining reprogrammed cells.
+Dr. Lee and colleagues are examining adults with Down syndrome (DS) to better understand the natural history of Alzheimer disease.
 Adults with DS are at high risk of developing AD due to having 3 copies of the APP gene.
 He and his colleagues examine multiomic (genomic, transcriptomic, proteomic, and metabolomics), imaging (MRI and PET), and clinical phenotypes to better understand AD disease pathways.
-Third, he and colleagues are conducting a multi-site longitudinal study to determine why some individuals live to exceptionally old age and remain healthy.
-This study examines genome-phenome relations in several hundred longevous families.
-Fourth, he and colleagues are studying migrant populations to interrogate gene-environment interaction.
-By examining individuals who share the same genetic background but are exposed to disparate environments, they will be able to explore the influence of environment on genetic factors.
-In addition, he and his collaborators are investigating a cohort of inbred American-Indians in Venezuela to identify and characterize genetic and environmental factors that contribute to the relations between dementia and cardio-metabolic risk factors. (modified 2019.08.31)
+He and colleagues are conducting a multi-site longitudinal study to determine why some individuals live to exceptionally old age and remain healthy.
+To this end, this study examines multiple layers of omic data including genomic, epigenomic, transcriptomic, proteomic, and metabolomic data.
+He and colleagues are studying an isolated inbred American-Indian cohort in Venezuela to examine the role of genetic and environmental factors on age related traits.
+In addition, he collaborates with colleagues in Kazakhstan to understand whether high levels of exposures to environmental pollutants affect the risk of age related diseases including AD, cardiovascular disease and cancer.
+(Modified 2020.11.04)

 Other, 1999, University of Pennsylvania